 - We have separate cat kennels in all our branches as well as separate isolation kennels for infectious cases.
 This helps to minimize stress, whilst hospitalized, as there is no direct contact with any canine in-patients.
-We also use Feliway diffusers and lots of bedding to help further reduce stress.
+We also use Feliway and Pet Remedy diffusers, as well as lots of bedding to help further reduce stress.

 - We provide comprehensive medical and surgical care, including orthopaedic surgery.
-More complex orthopaedic surgery is done at our Cardiff Hospital.
+More complex orthopaedic surgery is done at Valley Veterinary Hospital.

-- Valley Vets Ltd encourages all clients to insure your cat to help cover veterinary treatment fees.
+- Valley Vets encourages all clients to insure your cat to help cover veterinary treatment fees.